OsbertWang/install-latex-guide-zh-cn/README.md

 Users who cannot use `latexmk` can execute `make.bat` or `make` according to their operating system.

 If you need the PDF file compiled by this project, you can download it from [Releases](https://github.com/OsbertWang/install-latex/releases/latest).

+# License

+This work is released under the LaTeX Project Public License, v1.3c or later.